MingShun98/MingShun98/README.md

 ### Hi there 👋

-I'm MingShun, currently in a full-time role at Mircon focusing on Data Automation and a Computer Engineering's graduate from the National University of Singapore.
+I'm MingShun, a Computer Engineering's graduate from the National University of Singapore and currently in a full-time role at Micron Technology focusing on Data Automation.
 I enjoy software programming and have an interest in ***full-stack development*** as well as ***fin-tech***.
 Currently exploring the different fields out there to gain more experience.

 * Currently: SGIS scholar @ Micron as a Industrial Planning Engineer (Data Automation) .
 * Previously: Student Exchange Semester at Technical University of Munich (TUM), Germany.